Life Interest Trust Wills

 The difference between joint ownership and tenants in common

-In the situation where your property is jointly owned with another person, then when you die your share in that property will pass automatically to the co-owner, regardless of whether or not this is stipulated in your will.
+In the situation where your property is jointly owned with another person, i.e. if you are a married couple, then when you die your share in that property will pass automatically to the co-owner, regardless of whether or not this is stipulated in your will.

 Therefore, before you set up a Life Interest Trust, you’ll need to end the joint ownership so that you can choose which individual to gift your share of the property to, rather than it defaulting to the co-owner.